 By early January, you should receive an email from NH-DI with your tournament assignment, and an agenda for your Appraiser training session.
-If you haven’t received this by mid-January, contact Jill at 868-2140, or email us at firstname.lastname@example.org, or call the NH-DI Hotline (603) 868-2140.
+If you haven’t received this by mid-January, email us at firstname.lastname@example.org, or call the NH-DI Hotline (603) 868-2140.

 Appraisers work together as part of a team in which each member has a specific job or role.
 The various roles are described here, along with some characteristics that might make each role a “good fit.”